syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/095_mqtt/000_mqtt_source_prerequisites.md

 - Having a broker entity in a functional MQTT system.

-    **NOTE:** In your configuration, you will specify the broker entity of your MQTT system in the address() option of your mqtt() source.
+    In your configuration, you will specify the broker entity of your MQTT system in the address() option of your mqtt() source.
     {: .notice--warning}